sdvdxl/influxdb.com/content/docs/v0.9/write_protocols/udp.md

   enabled = true
   bind-address = ":8089" # the bind address
-  database = "foo" # Name of the database that will be written to batch-size = 1000 # # will flush if this many points get buffered batch-timeout = “1s” # will flush at least this often even if we haven't hit buffer limit batch-pending = 5 # number of batches that may be pending in memory
+  database = "foo" # Name of the database that will be written to batch-size = 1000 # will flush if this many points get buffered batch-timeout = "1s" # will flush at least this often even if the batch-size is not reached batch-pending = 5 # number of batches that may be pending in memory

 ...